Skip to main content

 Historically, concerns have been raised about the potential for testosterone therapy to increase cardiovascular risk.
 However, recent large-scale, randomized controlled trials have provided a more reassuring picture.
 The TRAVERSE (Testosterone Replacement Therapy for Assessment of Long-term Vascular Events and Efficacy Response in Hypogonadal Men) trial, a landmark study involving over 5,200 men with low testosterone and elevated cardiovascular risk, found that testosterone replacement therapy did not increase the incidence of major adverse cardiovascular events compared to placebo.

-While the trial did note a of atrial fibrillation and pulmonary embolism in the testosterone group, the overall findings have been largely interpreted as demonstrating the cardiovascular safety of appropriately monitored TRT in this population.
+While the trial did note a slightly higher incidence of atrial fibrillation and pulmonary embolism in the testosterone group, the overall findings have been largely interpreted as demonstrating the cardiovascular safety of appropriately monitored TRT in this population.
 This is a critical piece of data for clinicians and patients weighing the benefits of hormonal optimization against potential risks.

 The TRAVERSE trial provided significant reassurance regarding the cardiovascular safety of testosterone therapy in men with hypogonadism and pre-existing cardiovascular risk.